HirdeshPal888527/PulseGuard/README.md

+# PulseGuard

-# Real-Time Streaming Analytics & Anomaly Engine
+**Real-Time Streaming Analytics & Anomaly Engine**

 A self-contained streaming data pipeline that ingests high-volume transaction events, computes per-user statistical baselines over sliding time windows, flags outliers with a dynamic Z-score, and serves the results through a REST API and a live dashboard — all running locally with a single `docker compose up`.

 ## Overview

 Most transaction fraud/anomaly demos train a model on a static, already-labeled dataset.
-This project instead solves the problem the way it actually shows up in production: an unbounded stream of events, no fixed dataset, and a detector that has to keep its notion of "normal" continuously up to date per user, in real time, without a human labeling every row.
+PulseGuard instead solves the problem the way it actually shows up in production: an unbounded stream of events, no fixed dataset, and a detector that has to keep its notion of "normal" continuously up to date per user, in real time, without a human labeling every row.

 The core idea is a **per-user dynamic Z-score**.
 Instead of a single global threshold (e.g. "flag anything over $500"), each user's own rolling mean and standard deviation define what's normal *for them*.
 A $500 charge is unremarkable for a user who typically spends $800 and highly anomalous for one who typically spends $20.